-For instance, if a doctor uses forceps inappropriately or fails to monitor fetal health correctly, a baby can suffer damage that leads to cerebral palsy.
+For instance, if a doctor misuses forceps or fails to monitor fetal health correctly, a baby can suffer damage that leads to cerebral palsy.
 If you even suspect an error or negligence caused your child’s disabilities, you need a lawyer.

-State and federal laws protecting people with disabilities are in place to prevent this, and legal action may be required to ensure your child gets what he or she needs.
+State and federal laws protecting people with disabilities are in place to prevent this, and legal action may be required to ensure your child gets what they need.

 The Benefits of Working with an Illinois Cerebral Palsy Lawyer

 There is a lot at stake: justice, holding responsible parties accountable, ensuring equal rights and educational services, and compensation to cover the high costs of care for a disabled child.
 In other words, your child’s future is at stake.

 How to Find the Right Lawyer for Your Child

 Working with just any lawyer is not enough.
-You need an Illinois cerebral palsy lawyer, an individual or a law firm that has expert knowledge in medical malpractice laws or disability right, proven wins for similar clients, and experience fighting for the rights of disabled children.
+You need an Illinois cerebral palsy lawyer or law firm with expert knowledge in medical malpractice laws or disability rights, proven wins for similar clients, and experience fighting for the rights of disabled children.

-When you look for a lawyer to represent your child and family, be sure to select someone with proven expertise and experience in your type of case.
+When you look for a lawyer to represent your child and family, select someone with proven expertise and experience in your type of case.

 Medical Malpractice Cases in Illinois

-A very important law to know is the statute of limitations because it limits the time you have to take legal action against those responsible.
-In Illinois you have two years from the time of the negligent medical error, or from when it should have reasonably discovered, to file a lawsuit.
+A fundamental law to know is the statute of limitations because it limits the time you have to take legal action against those responsible.
+In Illinois, you have two years from the time of the negligent medical error, or from when it should have reasonably been discovered, to file a lawsuit.

 Disability Rights in Illinois

-Having a child with disabilities, the discrimination you are most likely to face is at school.
+A disabled child could face discrimination at school.
 Public schools must provide your child with special education services, technology, assistive devices, and anything else needed for the same education other children receive.

 Cases Won by Illinois Cerebral Palsy Lawyers

-The lawyer in the case was able to prove that medical professionals made at least 20 errors in his delivery that led to brain damage and cerebral palsy.
-These included failure to monitor the mom and the baby, failure to perform a C-section on time, and failure to detect an abnormal fetal heart rate.
+The lawyer in the case proved that medical professionals made at least 20 errors in his delivery that led to brain damage and cerebral palsy.
+These, in part, included failure to monitor the mom and the baby, failure to perform a C-section on time, and failure to detect an abnormal fetal heart rate.

 Cerebral palsy doesn’t always occur during childbirth.
-Another Illinois case involved a six-year-old boy who suffered brain damage and cerebral palsy as a result of surgery.
+Another Illinois case involved a six-year-old boy who suffered brain damage and cerebral palsy due to surgery.
 He was born with a damaged esophagus and required several surgeries.
-During one of these the surgeon severed his pulmonary artery.
+During one of these, the surgeon severed his pulmonary artery.